Table of Contents

 Cerebral Mental Health Review

-Cerebral is, first and foremost, a telemedicine tool to bring you the aid you need virtually and as easily as possible.
-It’s only natural that you might harbour some hesitations around opening up about your mental health and personal information.
+Cerebral is, first and foremost, a telemedicine tool to bring you the help you need virtually and as easily as possible.
+Still, it’s only natural that you might harbour some hesitations around opening up about your mental health and personal information.
+It has been shown that stigma and shame are some of the greatest barriers in choosing to get help.

 To help put your mind at ease, this Cerebral review will answer some big questions about the company before delving into the subscription plans and customer reviews.
 Stick around to the end where we will give our final verdict!